Rodger Fox: Collaborations with other musicians

+Jazz education

-Fox's band has provided work opportunities for jazz musicians and he regards the band as a training ground for young players.
-He has advocated for better funding of jazz performance and for a jazz orchestra.
-He maintains that while the country has a national orchestra, a ballet company and regional orchestras there is no national big band to provide opportunities and employment for younger players.
-The band has run as a non-profit organisation with the earnings being used to promote educational opportunities, to bring musicians from overseas to work with the band, or to fund trips to jazz festivals or jazz education conferences.
+Fox's band provided work opportunities for jazz musicians and he regarded the band as a training ground for young players.
+He advocated for better funding of jazz performance and for a jazz orchestra.
+He maintained that while the country has a national orchestra, a ballet company and regional orchestras there is no national big band to provide opportunities and employment for younger players.
+The band ran as a non-profit organisation with the earnings being used to promote educational opportunities, to bring musicians from overseas to work with the band, or to fund trips to jazz festivals or jazz education conferences.

 In the early 1980s Fox, saxophonist Colin Hemmingsen and percussionist Bud Jones established the first jazz courses at the Wellington Polytechnic (later Massey University).
 Fox became a senior lecturer at the New Zealand School of Music in Wellington (initially a Massey University and Victoria University joint venture but later part of Victoria University).

-As well as his university teaching Fox has tutored and mentored young jazz musicians in schools and at other jazz workshops.
+As well as his university teaching Fox tutored and mentored young jazz musicians in schools and at other jazz workshops.
 In 2019 he organised a series of one day workshops and concerts around the country, delivered by the band and international musicians and educators.
 The aim was to give students exposure to world-class educators and performers and a greater understanding of jazz artistry.

-In 1999 he attended the Jazz Educators' Conference in Anaheim and in 2020 the Jazz Education Network conference in New Orleans.
+In 1997 he attended the Jazz Educators' conference in Chicago.
+In 1999 he attended the Jazz Educators' Conference in Anaheim and in 2020 and 2024 the Jazz Education Network conference in New Orleans.
+The band's attendance at the 2024 conference was made possible by raising funds from the community after a funding application to Creative New Zealand in 2023 was turned down.

+Death

+Fox died in Palmerston North on 27 May 2024, at the age of 71, after a short illness.
+Tributes acknowledged his energy, generosity, enthusiasm, his 50-year commitment to jazz performance and jazz education and his talent for inspiring young people.

 Awards and honours

-Fox has won the Aotearoa Music Award (Tui) for New Zealand jazz recording of the year on four occasions: in 1983, 2001, 2004 and 2012.
+Fox won the Aotearoa Music Award (Tui) for New Zealand jazz recording of the year on four occasions: in 1983, 2001, 2004 and 2012.
 In the 2003 Queen's Birthday Honours, he was appointed an Officer of the New Zealand Order of Merit, for services to music.
 He was conferred with an honorary doctorate (DMus) by Massey University in 2005.

+In 2017 he was presented with a Scroll of Honour from the Variety Artists Club of New Zealand for his services to New Zealand entertainment.

 In the 2022 New Year Honours, Fox was promoted to Companion of the New Zealand Order of Merit, for services to music.